Aldrich School is focused on what is best for children, through intentional play-based

 Aldrich has a rich history and quality reputation in the Rochester community.
 Pediatricians and child psychiatrists, including Dr. Benjamin Spock, were involved in a Mayo Clinic study of child development in the 1940s which eventually led to the inception of Aldrich.

 The turtle has been associated with Aldrich throughout its rich history.
-In 1968, a turtle playground structure was donated to Aldrich in memory of an Aldrich student who died in a car accident in September 1967.
-The turtle has become a beloved piece at Aldrich and is still present on Playground 2.
+In 1968, a turtle playground structure was donated to Aldrich in memory of an Aldrich student who died in a car accident.
+The turtle statue became and remains a beloved piece at Aldrich and is still present on Playground 2.
 It was later adopted as the school symbol.